FeesWizard

 What are AvaTrade's fees?

 Stock commission: No commission; cost is in the spread (from 0.9 pips on EUR/USD).
 Withdrawal: Free.
-Inactivity: $10/quarter after 3 months idle, plus $100/year administration fee after 12 months.
+Inactivity: USD 50 a quarter (EUR 50 / GBP 50, by account currency) after three consecutive months of non-use, and every successive quarter, plus an annual administration fee of USD 100 / EUR 100 / GBP 100 after twelve consecutive months.

 What is the minimum deposit for AvaTrade?